jywu20/Notes/Linguistics/English/cambridge.md

   sense of Quirk et al. 1985 as an "English verb conjugation table", just like [this Wikipedia page](https://en.wikipedia.org/wiki/Uses_of_English_verb_forms).

 # References

+Culicover, P. W. 2004.
+The Cambridge grammar of the English language.
+Language, 80(1), 127-141.

 Huddleston, Rodnry and Pullum, Geqffrry.
 2002.
 The Cambridge Grammar of the English Language.